Dr. John Q. Cook is a respected Chicago breast lift surgeon with more than 20 years of experience.

 Some breast lift patients tell Dr. Cook that it is mainly a matter of returning their breasts to the beautiful shape they used to have.
 Others say the key issue is a lack of fullness in the upper portion of the breast, which restricts their choice of clothing and swimsuits.
 There are also women who find that as their breasts settle, they become increasingly asymmetric and unbalanced—or their breasts have been settled ever since they first developed.
 These patients may become self-conscious about their breasts, and their breast position can even have an effect on their posture and back comfort.

-Breast lift surgery after pregnancy and breastfeeding deserves particular mention.
+Breast lift surgery after pregnancy deserves particular mention.
 Women make tremendous sacrifices in the process of bringing children into the world (not to mention what comes after).
-Sometimes, a woman who spent years keeping herself in optimum physical form and health will feel that pregnancy has played a bit of a cruel joke on her.
-Here she has done all of the right things and the result is a loss of what gave her great pleasure: the beautiful appearance of her breasts.
-For this woman, a breast lift can be a positive affirmation of her sensuality.
+For a woman whose breasts have been altered by pregnancy, a breast lift can be a positive affirmation of her sensuality.

 What Causes Breasts to Lose their Structure?

-The most common reason patients come Dr. Cook for breast lift surgery is to restore a pleasing breast shape after pregnancy and breastfeeding a baby.
-Dr. Cook recommends that his patients hold off on breast lift surgery until they are reasonably certain that they are not going to have any more children.
-If a patient becomes pregnant after she has had a breast lift, the breasts will typically go through the normal cycle of pregnancy, but the lift may have to be repeated in order to restore the desired breast shape.
+The most common reason patients have breast lift surgery is to restore a pleasing breast shape after pregnancy.
+Dr. Cook recommends that his patients hold off on breast lift surgery until they are finished having children.
+If a patient becomes pregnant after she has had a breast lift, the results from the breast lift could be reversed due to newly stretched skin.

 Significant Weight Loss

-Dr. Cook sees an increasing number of patients who seek him out to restore the tone of their breasts after major weight loss.
-These patients frequently have a very significant loss of breast volume, so that he may recommend the use of breast implants or fat grafting along with the lift to restore the internal breast structure.
-The structural breast lift technique allows him to rearrange the breast structure so that, in some patients, he is able to return enough volume to the upper portion of the breast with natural breast tissue that he can avoid the use of implants.
+Many patients have a breast lift after major weight loss.
+These patients frequently have a very significant loss of breast volume due to the successful shedding of significant pounds.
+A breast lift can help restore the structure lost along with volume.
+The structural breast lift technique allows Dr. Cook to rearrange the breast structure so that, in some patients, he is able to return enough volume to the upper portion of the breast with natural breast tissue.

 Gravity and Hormonal Changes

-Even without pregnancy and weight loss, most breasts will settle over time because of the effect of gravity and changes in the hormonal environment.
-To a degree, supportive bras will help to delay this process.
-There is a wide variation from one person to another in the structure of collagen and other molecules that make up the support of our bodies.
-This variation is one of the reasons that some breast lift patients will come in after experiencing significant breast settling in their 20s, while others will still have a tight breast structure in their 50s and 60s.
+While supportive bras will help to delay this process, the effects of gravity and hormones can also alter breast shape.
+Some breast lift patients will come in after experiencing significant breast settling in their 20s, while others will still have a tight breast structure in their 50s and 60s.

 Some patients experience severe drooping of the breasts from the time the breasts begin to develop.
-Plastic surgeons refer to this as congenital breast ptosis.
-There may be other changes with this type of breast, such as a restriction of the breast base or herniation of breast structure through the areola.
-Various names are attached to these changes, such as Poland’s Syndrome and constricted breast syndrome.
+This is known as congenital breast ptosis.
+Others may experience Poland’s Syndrome and constricted breast syndrome.
 In general, patients who experience this breast shape in their high school years tend to be very self-conscious.
-For these patients, corrective surgery can be a wonderfully liberating experience.
-Many will need a combination of implants, some type of breast lift, and other advanced techniques to get the best possible breast shape.
+For these patients, breast lift surgery can be a wonderfully liberating experience.

 Large, Weighty Implants